 Worked example: a 4-truck plumbing shop fielding 130 calls a month (50 after-hours, 80 daytime intake), average call length 3 minutes for routine intake and 5 minutes for emergencies, accessed pricing 2026-05-15.

-The mid-tier $599 plan reduces overage exposure but does not eliminate per-minute or holiday surcharges.
-For a contractor shop with the same 130-call mix, Ruby mid-tier typically runs $600-$750 per month.
+The 100-minute and 200-minute plans reduce overage exposure but do not eliminate per-minute or possible add-on charges.
+For a contractor shop with the same 130-call mix, the final Ruby invoice depends on actual talk time, after-hours terms, and current vendor pricing.

 The OnCrew Pro plan at $149 per month flat covers 400 included calls (more than 3x the example shop's volume) with no per-minute meter and no holiday surcharge.
 The Smith.ai column is included for honest comparison, not as a recommendation; Smith.ai's per-minute model is similar to Ruby's per-minute model in shape.